the-turing-way/the-turing-way/conferences/abstracts/RSECon19-BinderHub-workshop-application.md

 I am a member of the Alan Turing Institute research engineering team, I am an Operator (maintainer) for the Binder community, and a core team member of the Turing Way research team.
 I will leverage my network in advance of the conference to make sure that participants know  what to expect when they arrive at the event and that I have successfully run a similar workshop before.
-I especially hope that by giving this workshop, I encourage more women, members of the LBGTQ+ and non-binary communities to engage with Cloud computing projects and open source communities.
+I especially hope that by giving this workshop, I encourage more women, members of the LGBTQ+ and non-binary communities to engage with Cloud computing projects and open source communities.
 _The Turing Way_ has a Code of Conduct (https://github.com/alan-turing-institute/the-turing-way/blob/master/CODE_OF_CONDUCT.md) and is passionate about building a diverse community, as evidenced by our book dash application (https://github.com/alan-turing-institute/the-turing-way/blob/master/workshops/book-dash/application-form.md).

 ### Mentorship